RakhithJK/BishopFox-sliver-wiki/External-Builders.md

 [*] Build completed in 1m19s
 ```

-If a given format/target combination is supported by multiple external builders you will be prompted to select on for the build.
+If a given format/target combination is supported by multiple external builders you will be prompted to select one for the build.